ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2025.04.03.md

 | GR    | ???        | SC         |

 # Previous sprint

-PI changeovers confusing

-Shared laptop helpful

-Ticket priority - probably not enough data to tell whether there was any change.

-Source code in dev manual - yes move it - ticket exists

-Manual system tests on release

-Build nodes

-Windows patching / IBEX deployment - note added to draft email by KB

-GALILOLD is bad
-- Should we update GALILNEW to be actually new, otherwise GALILNEW is a bit old.

-Remind people when they are on first line support

-Zipping up builds, sophos is horrible.
-Tickets.
-Many tickets.
-Some of which are conflated with each other.

-Use NDXMOTION to do beckhoff stuff, don't install XAR locally.
-JH removed from install & build wiki page.

-# Current Sprint

 ### Defunct emails that looks like it's associated with us but isn't.

 FA has sorted this.